How to make chicken stock: your complete guide to making an easy, rich, and delicious chicken stock at home.

 What You Need to Make Chicken Stock

-A Roasted Chicken Carcass – (Turkey will also do.)
+- Roasted chicken carcass: (Turkey will also do.)
 If using the carcass of a smaller (less than 3 pounds) chicken, like a small store-bought rotisserie chicken, you might want to use two to make sure your stock has enough flavor.

 You don’t need to be too precise with your measurements.
-But, if you’re not sure where to start, three large carrots, three celery ribs, and an onion can do no wrong.
+But, if you’re not sure where to start, three large carrots, three celery ribs, and one whole onion can do no wrong.

 Making Chicken Stock With Frozen Vegetables and Chicken Carcass